ferrofluidd/Corporate-Clash-Cog-Viewer/README.md

 * Added a Random Cog button (this button will randomly pick a Cog, randomly pick an animation, a head animation (if applicable) and screenshots it.)
 * Fixed Skelecogs and Zapped Skelecogs not moving when Make GIF is pressed.
 * probably introduced a ton of bugs too
+* (May 5th) Merged main toggle and suit toggle checkboxes into one container
+* (May 5th) Fixed an issue where Random Render Button and Make GIF button were clipping into the unique manager toggle container (e.g. Duck Shuffler, Chainsaw Consultant, etc.)

 ## How to Download Updates
 * Simply download both the updated main.py and updated globals.py found in the src folder and replace the old main.py and old globals.py found in your Cog Viewer src folder.